-They called me pot belly, fatty, asked if I was pregnant, poked me in the stomach.
+They called me pot belly, asked if I was pregnant, poked me in the stomach.
 I don’t remember the exact insults this many years later, but I do remember the way they made me feel, which was pretty horrible.
 Thank goodness this was 90s, long before the days of online bullying.

 Even still, I’d go home from dance and cry, poke myself in the stomach, unable to figure out why my body looked so terrible.
 I started engaging in destructive behaviours.
 I’d barely eat, going an entire day just eating an apple or a piece of toast.
 Or I’d throw up after eating.
 Yet my pot-belly remained (now of course I know that starving oneself actually slows down metabolism so I was making the problem worse).

 Then one day, I saw an ad on TSN for the Caribbean workout.
 Very fit looking instructors taught classes on the beach, by the pool in the (duh) Caribbean.
 These workouts were much harder than the hi-lo cardio workouts I’d been doing, but looked much more fun.
 I used weights.
 I taped all the shows and started to do them back-to-back, and building up from 30 minutes to 45 minutes of interval training a day.
-I listened intently to the nutrition, health and fitness tips the TV trainers gave:
+I listened intently to the nutrition, health and fitness tips the TV trainers gave.

 I learned a lot about what it really meant to be healthy.
 This was before the internet, or Instagram.
 Information about getting healthy wasn’t as ready available as it is now, so a lot of the information was news to me.

 My pot belly became toned.
 I actually knew what it felt like to be strong.
 I had muscles in my arms!
 Suddenly I wasn’t the gangly girl with the stomach that stuck out.
 The girls in dance class stopped commenting on my body.
-Which is ridiculous that my worth as a person went up just because I toned up, but there it was.
+It is ridiculous that my worth as a person went up just because I toned up, but there it was.
 My newfound muscles also meant that my dance technique improved.
 I was a new girl.
 Confident.
 Strong.
 Happy with the way I looked.

 My motivation to start a fitness program stemmed from wanting to change my body’s outward appearance.